 Avoid these common FDA mistakes marketing health products: communicating with FDA without legal counsel, making disease claims, misunderstanding the rules.

 When clients are selling illegally, we can be creative.
 Sure, we can brainstorm.
 We can tell them how to clean up their claims and become compliant, and to the extent that they are marketing products that are not compliant, there can be only one recommendation, which is to stop sales immediately.
 You don’t want the violations to go on one more day.
 You don’t want the violations to go on one more minute.
 You want to show good faith, you want to engage an attorney.

 Again, going back to this particular couple, the manufacturer told them that the products were FDA-approved.
 By the way, dietary supplements do not get FDA approved.
 Drugs go through an approval process.
 Medical devices go through a clearance process in some cases, unless they’re exempt.
 At any rate, approval is the wrong concept.
 Dietary supplements never, never get approved.
-What you do is, you submit a notification to FDA 30 days prior to marketing of your proposed label and structure/function claims, and either you hear from FDA or you don’t, and then you go to market.
+What you do is, you submit a notification to FDA no later than 30 days after the first marketing of your product.

 This doesn’t mean that you can bypass attorney legal review of your healthcare claims before submitting the notification to FDA.
 FDA does not have the resources to enforce with respect to every single violation, and so you may or may not hear close to the time that you go to market, but any time you’re on the market, you have fair warning that you have to abide by FDA and FTC rules.